-The most common mechanisms for securing email are SPF, DKIM, DMARC, ARC, DANE, MTA-STS, STARTTLS Everywhere and TLS-RPT.
-I will divide the security issues they solve into two groups: "email forgery" and "unsafe transport".
+The most common mechanisms for securing email are SPF, DKIM, DMARC, ARC, DANE, MTA-STS, STARTTLS Everywhere, and TLS-RPT.
+I will divide the security issues they solve into two groups: email forgery and unsafe transport.

 People and businesses receive emails with invoices for all kinds of services and products these days.
 An attacker could intercept these emails and change invoice information like bank account numbers.
-Without proper security set up, the recipient will not know the message was altered or came from a different source, and will potentially transfer money to the wrong account number.
+Without a proper security set up, the recipient will not know the message was altered or came from a different source, and will potentially transfer money to the wrong account number.
 By the time the invoice reminders flow in, and the fraud is detected, the money will be long gone.
-You should never blindly trust the "From" field, nor the rest of an email message.
+You should never blindly trust the From field, nor the rest of an email message.

 DomainKeys Identified Mail (DKIM) lets you claim responsibility for an email message.
 It digitally signs an email with a signature that receiving mail servers can verify.
 Any alterations to the message during transit would result in a verification failure.
 DKIM does NOT encrypt the message itself, it only adds a signature header to the email.
-The message can still be intercepted during transport (more about this below) or read when stored in plain-text on servers.
+The message can still be intercepted during transport (more about this below) or read when stored in plain text on servers.

-Authenticated Received Chain (ARC) tries to solve an issue that both SPF and DKIM can cause when email is not directly sent from sender to recipient, but is forwarded to another address or multiple addresses.
-This causes DKIM to fail because the email headers are being altered and because the message is now sent from a different server, SPF will fail too.
+Authenticated Received Chain (ARC) tries to solve an issue that both SPF and DKIM can cause when email is not directly sent from sender to recipient but is forwarded to another address or multiple addresses.
+This causes DKIM to fail because the email headers are being altered, and because the message is now sent from a different server, SPF will fail too.
 So, although the message is legit, it may not get delivered.
 ARC preserves authentication by adding headers with the initial SPF/DKIM/DMARC results and a signature of the original headers.
 Mail servers with ARC support can use these added headers to verify that the message is indeed legitimate and avoid unintentional rejection.

 Keeping track of reports